When you visit a new website for the first time, what's the next thing you do after looking at the home page?

 Yep, that's it.
 All in <5 seconds.
 No pressure!
 So what's the best way to do that?

 Think about your target audience.
 Are you planning to compete with huge corporates?
-If not, you don't need to try to sound like them.
-Think about this - as a small business, it's more likely that potential customers will be looking for somebody like you because you're not a huge corporate, perhaps because they want more of a personalised experience, or they prefer to deal with somebody local, or because you can give them something "general" and small-business-specific that a corporate with a multitude of specialised individual roles and teams probably cannot.
+If not, don't try to sound like them.
+Consider this - as a small business, it's more likely that potential customers will be looking for somebody like you because you're not a huge corporate, perhaps because they want more of a personalised experience, or they prefer to deal with somebody local, or because you can give them something "general" and small-business-specific that a corporate with a multitude of specialised individual roles and teams probably cannot provide within their budget.

 What you're really aiming for is "authentic".
 Because when you think about the type of clients/customers you want, you're probably going to enjoy dealing with the ones that "get you" the most.